lilrik/clipped/README.md

 ## What
-It downloads the files (of a given year) from the class' page on CLIP and puts them in their own directory and respective subdirectories.
+It downloads the files (of a given year) from the class' page on CLIP and puts them in their own directory.
 ```bash
 Outros              [1/8] ████████████████████ 100.00% (4 new files)
 Material-multimédia [2/8] ████████████████████ 100.00% (22 new files)